Top 15 Venture Capital Firms for Information Technology Startups

 6. Ulu Ventures

-Ulu Ventures is a Palo Alto-based firm that operates as a seed-stage venture fund.
-They primarily back companies in the financial services and information technology sectors.
+Ulu Ventures is a Palo Alto-based firm that focuses on seed-stage investments.
+Since its founding in 2008, it has backed a large number of companies, primarily in the information technology and fintech sectors.

-- Notable investments: SoFi, Palantir, Guild Education, BetterUp
+Notable portfolio companies: SoFi, Palantir, Guild Education, BetterUp

 You can refer to their website here.